BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2024-06-24-June_Newsletter.markdown

 published: true
 ---

-Quick discussion on the months events, and other such items,
+Quick discussion on the months events, and other such items, some of the potential club outings and when and where.
+Please look out for the newsletter to see the details.
+Or chekc the WhatsApp group.

 <br>